95rade/tv3-concourse/README.md

-# tve-concourse docker image to run tve SIT and CQA tests, from Concourse.
+# tve-concourse git repo to build docker image used to run tve SIT and CQA tests, from Concourse.